Fed proposes easing rule that limits risky bank trading

 Continue Reading Below

 The Fed under new leadership on Wednesday unveiled proposed changes to the Volcker Rule, which bars banks' risky trading bets for their own profit with depositors' money.
+The high-risk activity is known as proprietary trading.

-The changes would match the strictest applications of the rule to banks that do the most trading.
+The proposed changes would match the strictest applications of the rule to banks that do the most trading — 18 banks with at least $10 billion in trading assets and liabilities.
+They account for 95 percent of all U.S. bank trading and include some foreign banks with U.S. operations, Fed officials said.

+Less stringent requirements would apply to banks that do less trading.
+The idea is to make it easier for banks to comply with the Volcker Rule without sacrificing the banks' safety and soundness, the officials said.

+"The proposal will address some of the uncertainty and complexity that now make it difficult for firms to know how best to comply, and for supervisors to know that they are in compliance," Fed Chair Jerome Powell said at a meeting of the Fed governors.
+"Our goal is to replace overly complex and inefficient requirements with a more streamlined set of requirements."

-Fed officials say that would resolve some of the uncertainty for banks.
-It comes amid other government efforts to loosen financial regulations, as President Donald Trump has promised.
+The move comes amid other government efforts to loosen financial regulations, as President Donald Trump has promised.

+Fed officials said they received helpful input from other U.S. financial regulatory agencies.
+The agencies, including the Federal Deposit Insurance Corp. and the Securities and Exchange Commission, will discuss and possibly approve the proposal in their own meetings in coming weeks.

 The Volcker Rule, crafted by regulators 4 ½ years ago, is a key plank of the landmark Dodd-Frank law intended to reduce the likelihood of another financial crisis and taxpayer-funded bank bailout.
 Trump has blamed Dodd-Frank for constraining economic growth.